Bethel Office of Financial Aid

 Refunds

 What happens to my financial aid if I drop/withdraw from a course?
-If you withdraw from a course during the semester, talk to your Financial Aid Counselor because it could impact other semesters, reduce the amount of scholarships/grants for the current semester--or it may have no impact at all.
+If you withdraw from a course during the semester, talk to your Financial Aid Counselor because it could impact other semesters, reduce the amount of scholarships/grants for the current semester-or it may have no impact at all.
 If you plan to drop or withdraw from a course, it is best to reach out to our office to receive clarification on how it may affect your financial aid.

 What happens to my financial aid if I decide to leave or withdraw from all my courses?
 Please contact the Office of Financial Aid to understand the impact of withdrawing from all your courses.
 There are many factors that may influence how this decision will impact your financial aid.

 My private loan is more than my student account bill.
 Can I get a refund to help cover my living expenses?
 If your PLUS or private loan disbursement amount for the term exceeds the amount of your current term balance, you may request for the overage of funds to be mailed to you by the Business Office.
-Please contact the Business Office with all refund check requests.
+Please contact the business office with all refund check requests.

 Where can I provide my comments and feedback?
-We value your feedback, and our team is dedicated to providing you with a great experience.
+We value your feedback and our team is dedicated to providing you with a great experience.
 Please consider completing our customer service survey.

 What are my financial aid rights and responsibilities as a student?
-Student's financial aid rights and responsibilities.
+Students' financial aid rights and responsibilities.